Sancerio/maps-filter-extension/docs/ci-publishing.md

 4. Uploads the package to the Chrome Web Store.
 5. Signs and uploads the package to Firefox Add-ons.

-The job runs inside the lightweight `node:18-bullseye-slim` container to speed up setup and keep resource usage low.
+The job runs inside the `node:18-bullseye` container, which includes `zip` to speed up setup and keep resource usage low.

 Customize the workflow if additional steps are required for your project.